redhat-cop/vault-config-operator/docs/api.md

 ```

 The `path` field specifies the path at which the secret will be written, it must correspond to a kv Secret Engine mount.

+The `isKVSecretsEngineV2` field is used to indicate if the KV Secrets Engine (defined in the `path`) expects a v1 or v2 data payload.
+Defaults to false to indicate that a v1 payload will be sent.

 The `secretKey` field is the key of the secret.